yunfanlong/yunfanlong.github.io/_pages/projects.md

       <strong>Yunfan Long</strong>
       <br>
       <a href="https://github.com/yunfanlong/NLP-Cohort-Generation">code</a>
       <p>At UCSD Health, I explore the potential of Natural Language Processing (NLP) in streamlining the process of cohort generation from unstructured EHR data.
 I design an extraction pipeline using state-of-the-art unsupervised NLP models to automatically identify and categorize International Classification of Diseases (ICD) codes, drug names, and other relevant medical concepts.
-Automate data extraction, reduce manual curation efforts by 70%, and improve the efficiency of cohort generation processes by 50%.Achieve 82% accuracy in extracting medical concepts from diverse EHR sources.
+Automate data extraction, reduce manual curation efforts by 70%, and improve the efficiency of cohort generation processes by 50%.
+The current model achieves 82% accuracy in extracting medical concepts from diverse EHR sources.

       </p>
     </td>